The Joy of Painting: Legacy

 In 1994, Ross appeared on Bill Nye the Science Guy, where he did a self-parody segment entitled "The Artistic Eye with Bob Ross”.

 As part of its launch of Twitch Creative, Twitch streamed every episode over a nine-day period starting on October 29, 2015 – what would have been Ross's 73rd birthday.
 Twitch reported that 5.6 million viewers, and due to its popularity, created a weekly rebroadcast of all 31 seasons of The Joy of Painting to air on Twitch each Monday from November 2015 onward, and will have a marathon of episodes each October 29.
 A portion of the advertising revenue has been promised to charities, including St. Jude Children's Research Hospital.
 This event was also repeated on October 29, 2016, for his 74th birthday.

 In 2015, all 403 episodes of The Joy of Painting were added to the official Bob Ross YouTube channel.

 In June 2016, Netflix repackaged several 1991–92 episodes of The Joy of Painting under the moniker Beauty Is Everywhere.
 A second package, titled Chill with Bob Ross, was added in December.
 In 2020, Tubi added 30 seasons of The Joy of Painting, totaling nearly 400 episodes, to its platform for free.
+A 24-hour FAST channel called The Bob Ross Channel, featuring reruns of The Joy of Painting, is available on multiple streaming platforms including The Roku Channel, DirecTV Stream, and Peacock.

 In November 2017, the first teaser trailer for the 2018 film Deadpool 2 was released, featuring a parody of The Joy of Painting with Ryan Reynolds as Deadpool.

 The Joy of Painting has been licensed for merchandise, including a Chia Pet and a breakfast cereal made by the makers of Flutie Flakes.

+A comedy television series in Iran called Khande Bazaar had in each episode an item called The Humiliation of Painting which was a parody of the program The Joy of Painting in which Mohammad Reza Khosravi imitated Bob Ross.

 The program returned to television on BBC Four as part of Culture Quarantine Programming with its first broadcast on April 20, 2020.

+In 2022, Goodfood Market released a parody Bob Ross TV commercial titled "Joy of Cooking".

+Ross's painting from the first episode of The Joy of Painting, "A Walk in the Woods", was listed for sale in 2023 priced at $9.85 million.